svenka82/Directional-Stock-Prediction/README.md

   To run the above code, just run like any other python file.
     python <file_name.py>

-DATA - Contains all the data for the model - Please unzip AAPL.zip and AMZN.zip - contains all the tweets from 2014-2019
+DATA - Contains all the data for the model.
+Please unzip AAPL.zip and AMZN.zip, contains all the tweets from [2014-2019]

 EVALUATIONS - Contains images showing graphs of models results.